-Table J.1. (continued)
+Table K.1. (continued)

-Period of change Major influences Effect on number of participants and eligible individuals Participation rate change 2004 to 2005 Increased outreach, expanded vehicle exclusions Increase in both participants and eligible individuals; larger increase in participants Up 3 points 2005 to 2006 Increased outreach, decreased poverty, expanded vehicle exclusions Increase in participants; decrease in eligible individuals Up 4 points 2006 to 2007 Increased outreach, increased poverty, expanded vehicle exclusions Increase in participants; larger increase in eligible individuals Down less than 1 point 2007 to 2008 Worsening economy, increased outreach, expanded vehicle exclusions Increases in both participants and eligible individuals Up 2 points 2008 to 2009 Recession, increased outreach, increase in minimum benefit allotments, midyear increase in maximum benefit allotments, midyear State option to eliminate time- limited benefits, expanded vehicle exclusions Large increases in both participants and eligible individuals Up more than 1 point 2010 to 2011 Slow economic recovery Large increase in participants; very minor decrease in eligible individuals Up more than 6 points 2011 to 2012 Improving economy Increase in participants; decrease in eligible individuals Up 5 points 2012 to 2013 Improving economy Increase in participants; very minor decrease in eligible individuals Up 2 points 2013 to 2014 Agricultural Act of 2014, decrease in maximum benefit allotments Decrease in participants; minor increase in eligible individuals.
-Down 2 points 2014 to 2015 Improving economy Small decrease in participants and eligible individuals No change
+Period of change Major influences Effect on number of participants and eligible individuals Participation rate change 2004 to 2005 Increased outreach, expanded vehicle exclusions Increase in both participants and eligible individuals; larger increase in participants Up 3 points 2005 to 2006 Increased outreach, decreased poverty, expanded vehicle exclusions Increase in participants; decrease in eligible individuals Up 4 points 2006 to 2007 Increased outreach, increased poverty, expanded vehicle exclusions Increase in participants; larger increase in eligible individuals Down less than 1 point 2007 to 2008 Worsening economy, increased outreach, expanded vehicle exclusions Increases in both participants and eligible individuals Up 2 points 2008 to 2009 Recession, increased outreach, increase in minimum benefit allotments, midyear increase in maximum benefit allotments, midyear State option to eliminate timelimited benefits, expanded vehicle exclusions Large increases in both participants and eligible individuals Up more than 1 point 2010 to 2011 Slow economic recovery Large increase in participants; very minor decrease in eligible individuals Up more than 6 points 2011 to 2012 Improving economy Increase in participants; decrease in eligible individuals Up 5 points 2012 to 2013 Improving economy Increase in participants; very minor decrease in eligible individuals Up 2 points 2013 to 2014 Agricultural Act of 2014, decrease in maximum benefit allotments Decrease in participants; minor increase in eligible individuals.
+Down 2 points 2014 to 2015 Improving economy Small decrease in participants and eligible individuals No change 2015 to 2016 Improving economy Decrease in participants; larger decrease in eligible individuals Up 2 points

-Note: Estimates for FY 2010 through FY 2015 should not be compared with estimates for any prior years due to a revised methodology for those years.
+Note: Estimates for FY 2010 through FY 2016 should not be compared with estimates for any prior years due to a revised methodology for those years.